Course Descriptions and Scheduling

 Seventh Grade Math

-7th Grade Math is aligned with the Michigan Common Core State Standards.
-The curriculum emphasizes problem solving, critical thinking, making connections among mathematical topics and other areas, reasoning abstractly and quantitatively, and making sense of problems and persevering in solving them.
+Seventh Grade Math is aligned with the Michigan Common Core State Standards.
+The curriculum emphasizes problem-solving, critical thinking, making connections among mathematical topics and other areas, reasoning abstractly and quantitatively, making sense of problems, and persevering in solving them.
 Course topics include Ratios & Proportions, Rational Number & Integer Operations, Solving Equations & Inequalities, Geometry, Statistics & Probability.
-Math Standards
+Michigan Common Core Math Standards

 7th Grade Enrichment Classes

-The seventh grade Adolescent Health course is a required 9-week “enrichment” course.
-Students are heterogeneously grouped in homeroom sections.
+The seventh-grade Adolescent Health course is a required 9-week enrichment course.
 Students work toward greater self-awareness and understanding of the physical and emotional changes taking place during adolescence.
-During the course, they will study family and peer group relationships, have a greater awareness of self-concept, develop better decision-making skills, and learn about the effects of substance abuse.
-Guest speakers may include our school nurse, liaison officer, school counselor, health professionals and/or high school students.
+During the course, they will learn about family and peer group relationships, have a greater awareness of self-concept, develop better decision-making skills, learn about the effects of substance abuse and learn about reproductive health.
+If you have questions or would like to opt your child out of the reproductive health portion, please contact the teacher, Crystal Zurek, at email@example.com.
 Michigan’s Seventh Grade Health Grade Level Content Expectations.

 Career Awareness & Technology

-Spanish or French(students must select a 9 week language program from one of our course offerings below) Focus on Language!
-Dive into the French or Spanish language and culture with this nine week course.
-We will learn how to greet people, introduce others, talk about the things we like and don’t like, and much more!
-This class is an introduction to the French or Spanish language and culture and is an opportunity for students to get a taste of the French 1 or Spanish 1 classes offered to 8th grade students at Mill Creek.
-Michigan’s World Language Standards and Benchmarks and Michigan’s World Langauge Michigan Merit Curriculum Credit & Experience Guidelines.
+Spanish, French, Mandarin Focus on Language!
+(Students will select their preference for a 9-week language program from one of our course offerings below) Dive into the Spanish, French, or Mandarin language and culture with this nine-week course.
+We will learn how to greet people, have a conversation to get to know each other and learn basic vocabulary.
+We will also learn about the areas in the world where the language is spoken!
+This class is an introduction to the Spanish, French, or Mandarin language and culture and is an opportunity for students to get a taste of the French, Spanish, and Mandarin classes offered to 8th-grade students at Mill Creek.
+Michigan’s World Language Standards and Benchmarks.
+Michigan’s World Language Michigan Merit Curriculum Credit & Experience Guidelines.

 Eighth Grade Core Curriculum